The Ultimate Winter Packing List Chicago Edition For 2025

 What shoes should I wear in Chicago winter?

-Look for boots that have a warm inner lining, from fleece, faux fur, down-fill, or other soft and warm materials.
-My personal brand recommendations are always going to be boots/shoes from The North Face or UGGS for their durability, design for cold climates, warmth, and comfortability, which you will need for walking long distances.
+My brand recommendations will always be boots or shoes from The North Face or UGGS because of their durability, design for cold climates, warmth, and comfortability, which are essential for walking long distances.

 Is Chicago too cold in December?

-The average temperature in Chicago in December is around mid to high 30s Fahrenheit, however, some days may feel chillier if the wind picks up, which may be possible.
+The average temperature in Chicago in December is around mid to high 30s Fahrenheit.
+However, some days may feel chillier if the wind picks up, which may be possible.

 So come prepared with your good jacket, gloves, hat, scarf, and other winter essentials.